Numbers are Mental Tools

-Sometimes we think numbers are just numbers, but really, there are different kinds of numbers.
+Sometimes we think numbers are just numbers, but really, there are many different kinds of them.
 Numbers are mental tools.
-Different kinds of numbers are different tools used for solving different kinds of problems.
+We need different tools for solving different kinds of problems.
+That leads us to …

 When you count imaginary sheep at night to go to sleep, you start with one, proceed to two, and so forth.
 You never have zero sheep, because you start counting when you imagine the first one.
-Sheep counting numbers are called the counting numbers.
+Counting things like sheep uses the counting numbers.

 Although the number zero seems an obvious concept to us, that seems to be the result of our modern upbringing.
 Of course, ancient people were plenty familiar with not having any of something, but from the counting number perspective, if you don’t have any of something, you can’t count it, so you can’t describe it with a number.
 It took a long time before we started thinking it was OK to have an actual number to represent not having anything.

 Although ideas related to zero came up in different places and times, the mathematician who first defined zero in the modern mathematical sense was Brahmagupta in his book Brahmasphutasiddhanta, written in the year 628, when he was 30 years old.
 It also describes rules for doing arithmetic with negative numbers, and, amazingly to me, was written entirely in poetry!
 What would you think if your next math book was entirely poetry?
-Nowadays, when we extend the counting numbers to include the number zero, we call it the natural numbers.
+Nowadays, when we include the number zero with the counting numbers, we call that the natural numbers.

 It’s hard to imagine what a negative sheep would be.
 However, negative numbers are really useful for some kinds of things.